Johuniq/wavetype/README.md

 # WaveType

-WaveType is a desktop voice-to-text application that runs locally on Windows, macOS, and Linux.
+WaveType is a desktop voice-to-text application that runs locally on Windows and macOS.
 It provides fast, private transcription using local AI models, keyboard shortcuts for quick capture, and tools for managing transcription history.
 The project focuses on privacy, offline processing, and a streamlined user experience.

 License: Proprietary (All rights reserved)